 Brushing and flossing are helpful in maintaining good dental hygiene.
 But only brushing and flossing is not enough.
 If you want to keep your teeth and gums healthy, invest your time in professional dental cleaning.
 At Coast Dental Centre, our oral hygienist will clean your mouth thoroughly to remove any tartar or plaque.
 We utilize digital x-rays to diagnose and treat oral health problems.
 Though brushing eliminates bacteria from your teeth, it is not enough to make them plaque-free.
 We advise you to visit a dentist at least twice a year for a dental cleaning.

 We also advise using dental sealants, which help protect your chewing teeth by forming a protective layer around them.
 Contact us about the use of dental sealants.

 At Coast Dental Centre, you can benefit from a comprehensive range of dental cleaning and services.

 At your 1st dental visit, a complete dental exam will be done by one of our dentists.
 At that time and at following regular check-up exams, your dentist and assistant may include:

-Your professional dental cleaning appointment at Coast Dental Centre will include a dental exam by the dentist and dental assistant and:
+Your professional dental cleaning appointment in Maple Ridge at Coast Dental Centre will include a dental exam by the dentist and dental assistant and: